 What Qualifies for the R&D Tax Credit?

-If your company does any of the following, your business likely qualifies for the R&D Tax Credit:
+So, if your company does any of the following, your business likely qualifies for the research and development credit:

 - Develops or designs new products or processes

 - Enhances existing products or processes

 - Improves upon existing prototypes and software

 Fill out the form to receive more information

 Contact us to receive more information about the R&D Tax Credit.

 We are the leading experts in tax credits and incentives.
 Since 2002, we have helped U.S. businesses grow their operations and stay ahead of the competition.
 To date, we have delivered billions in refunds to over 27,000 businesses.